soni-naveen/Ecoride-backend/README.md

 # Ecoride Backend
-This is the repository for the backend for our website ecoride
+This is the repository of backend our website Ecoride.

 ### Install dependencies
 ```